octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 Engine events indicate that something happened or state may have changed.

-For queue and search workflows, an interface retrieves a current engine snapshot after receiving an event or polling tick.
+For queue and search workflows, an interface retrieves a copied engine snapshot after receiving an event or polling tick.
+Snapshot synchronization remains a release-hardening requirement.
 Event payloads are not the only source of authoritative state when the engine provides a query method.

 ### Tk updates stay on the Tk thread